Improve service reliability with Slack

 Slack streamlines incident management right out of the box.

-The platform brings people, data, relevant reports and applications together in a single place, equipping engineers to navigate the most high-pressure moments of a working day – all without the painfully tangled web of emails, phone trees and isolated applications.
-Instead, a dedicated Slack channel is the single command centre for incident detection and containment, along with the analysis that follows.
+The platform brings people, data, relevant reports and applications together in a single place, equipping engineers to navigate the most high-pressure moments of a working day—all without the painfully tangled web of emails, phone trees and isolated applications.
+Instead, a dedicated Slack channel is the single command center for incident detection and containment, along with the analysis that follows.

 Discover incidents in record time